Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 When n8n is a good fit for DATEV workflows

-n8n works well when the process is clearly scoped.
+• the process is clearly rule-based

-Good examples:
+Typical examples:

-• Archiving Outlook attachments in DATEV DMS
+• Archive email attachments in DATEV DMS

 When n8n alone is not enough

-• Clean client matching logic
+• a client matching strategy

 Build vs. gateway: build it yourself or use Klardaten?